Elizabeth Oropesa: Career

 She received Best Supporting Actress trophies for Milagros (1997) and Sa Pusod ng Dagat (1998), both directed by Marilou Diaz-Abaya, and a Best Actress grand slam, five best actress trophies for Bulaklak Ng Maynila (1999), directed by Joel Lamangan.

 She did Mister Mo, Lover Ko (1999) a comedy film again directed by Joel Lamangan, starring Glydel Mercado, Eddie Gutierrez, Gary Estrada and Danny Ramos.
 In 2003, she made the movie Homecoming, an entry in the Metro Manila Film Festival, directed by Gil Portes, with Alessandra de Rossi, playing a mother and daughter caught in a heart-wrenching homecoming.

-She played the mother of Jennica Garcia and stepmother of Jolina Magdangal in GMA's Adik Sa'Yo (2009) with Marvin Agustin, Dennis Trillo and Joey Marquez, directed by Joel Lamangan.
-She starred in a digital movie Ded Na Si Lolo (2009), about a family staying together and getting stronger amid personal differences and hardships, starring Roderick Paulate, Gina Alajar and Manilyn Reynes.
+She played the mother of Jennica Garcia and stepmother of Jolina Magdangal in Adik Sa'Yo (2009) with Marvin Agustin, Dennis Trillo and Joey Marquez, directed by Joel Lamangan.
+She starred in a digital film Ded Na si Lolo (international title: Grandpa Is Dead, 2009), about a family staying together and getting stronger amid personal differences and hardships, starring Roderick Paulate, Gina Alajar and Manilyn Reynes.
 Oropesa made a comeback as a grandmother in the TV drama, Angelito: Batang Ama which aired on ABS-CBN.
 In 2004, Elizabeth played a villain named Belinda Manalo in Te Amo, Maging Sino Ka Man, the character was bitter and hot-headed.
 In 2017, she played a role in Impostora in which the character plays is calm and supportive of the main protagonist.
 In 2018, she was tapped to play the funny arrogant and brainless mother of Amber.
 Named Violet "Violy" Bolocboc, she is one of the anti-heroines of Pamilya Roces.
 She and her daughter scheme to become rich, but overall they are anti-heroes.

-She has appeared in more than 150 movies and television shows since 1973.
+She has appeared in more than 150 films and television shows since 1973.

+Political involvement

+In 1986, Oropesa campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.